 Contacts: Auberge de Jeunesse de Simili, Zone de Simili, Awala-Yalimapo, French Guiana ● Phone: +33 5943-41625

 I wanted cheap, so I got cheap.
-Without a doubt the worst hotel of this trip, Hotel Real is located right in Oiapoque town center.
-It was clean, but very run down.
+Without a doubt the worst hotel on this trip, Hotel Real is located right in Oiapoque town center.
+It was clean but very run down.
 The old ladies from the hotel were very friendly.
 During the night I had a local young girl dressed in red knocking at my door showing her psychical attributes in case I wanted her to pass the night with me.
-Obviously I refused the offer.
+Obviously, I refused the offer.
 A double room with private bathroom starts at 14 € / $17 US per night.

 Contacts: Hotel Real, Avenida Coaracy Nunes Nº100, Oiapoque, Brazil ● Phone: +55 3521-2911 / +55 9973-1244

 Very nice hotel in the center of Macapá.
-Decent accommodation for a reasonable price.
-The upper rooms have fan and are cheaper as there are more expensive A/C rooms available.
-Buffet breakfast with fruits, juice, bread, ham and cheese is included.
+Decent accommodation at a reasonable price.
+The upper rooms have a fan and are cheaper as there are more expensive A/C rooms available.
+Buffet breakfast with fruits, juice, bread, ham, and cheese is included.
 A double room with private bathroom starts at 16.5 € / $20 US per night.

 Contacts: Hotel Amazonas, Rua Tiradentes Nº755 – Central, Macapá, Brazil ● Phone: +55 96 3225-4386